-With all that being said, OrganiGram’s strong Q1 and why companies may look to purchase it.
+With all that said, let’s take a look at why companies may look to purchase it.

 OrganiGram Q1 Earnings Report

-The OrganiGram financials were rather exceptional for the company, hitting a number of important milestones.
+The OrganiGram financials were rather exceptional, hitting a number of important milestones.

-The company netted its an all-time high in quarterly sales at $2.7 million, up from $2.1 million last quarter and $2.2 million a year before.
+The company netted its all-time high in quarterly sales, at $2.7 million, up from $2.1 million last quarter and $2.2 million a year before.

-OrganiGram (CVE:OGI) for Canadian exchanges) also saw its net losses decrease to $1.4 million, down from $2.0 million in the previous quarter.
-Check out the table below (all figures in CDN):
+OrganiGram also saw its net losses decrease to $1.4 million, down from $2.0 million in the previous quarter.
+Check out the table below (all figures in Canadian dollars):